Skip to main content

 Ensure your webhook URL is correctly configured in Organization settings and is publicly accessible over HTTPS.

-Implement idempotency in your webhook handler using the campaign_affiliate_id and occurred_at fields to deduplicate events.
+Implement idempotency in your webhook handler using the campaign_affiliate_id, event, and occurred_at fields to deduplicate events.

 Your endpoint must respond within 10 seconds.
 Consider processing webhooks asynchronously and returning a 200 response immediately.